Mastering Complex Queries: A Technical SEO Guide to Query Understanding and Semantic Optimization

 Structured data markup is code that you add to your website to provide search engines with more information about your content.
 By using a standardized vocabulary, you can clearly define the entities on your pages and their relationships.

-- Schema.org offers a collection of HTML tags used to structure data.
+- Schema.org offers a collection of html tags used to structure data.
 It helps search engines understand the meaning and context of your content by labeling elements like articles, events, products, and more.

 - For example, a recipe website can use schema markup to specify the ingredients, cooking time, and nutritional information.
 This allows search engines to display a "rich snippet" in the search results, enhancing visibility and click-through rates.

 - The study abstract "Identifying the Question Similarity of Regulatory Documents in the Pharmaceutical Industry by Using the Recognizing Question Entailment System" highlights the importance of semantic understanding, which aligns with the goals of structured data.
+This study shows how systems can understand the similarity between questions, much like how structured data helps search engines understand the similarity between your content and a user's query.

 A knowledge graph is a structured representation of knowledge, consisting of entities, concepts, and relationships.
 Optimizing your website's knowledge graph helps search engines connect the dots between your content and related topics.